-What Makes Design Thinking a Unique Way of Thinking?
+Unlocking the Power of Design Thinking: What Makes it a Unique Way of Thinking?
 (Part 2)

-It is closing to the end of 2016 and I would like to end with an important aspect of design thinking that many of my participants are very interested about.
+I would like to kickoff with an important aspect of Design Thinking that many of my participants are very interested about.
 What makes Design Thinking a Unique Way of Thinking?

 Comparison between Business Thinking and Creative Thinking